 Current & Upcoming View Full Calendar

-Community Meal – Calling one!
-Calling All!
-Have you heard?
-On the LAST Saturday of every month Brookdale offers a FREE meal to everyone in the community!
+Community Meal – Every Month on the LAST Saturday Brookdale offers a FREE meal to everyone in the community!
 Yes – free!
 Yes – for everyone!
 If you are local to Bloomfield NJ and have never joined us you don’t know what you are missing!
 You’re missing out on scrumptious food prepared by Brookdale’s awesome chefs – served right to your table – and the menu changes every month!
 But even more, you’re missing out on great camaraderie – a time to catch up with your friends and maybe make some new ones.
 You say “I knew all of that”!
-Well then, don’t keep it a secret – there’s always more than enough to go around, so join us and bring a friend!
+Well then, don’t keep it a secret – there’s always more than enough to go around, so join us on August 25 and bring a friend!
 (Serving starts around 4:30 PM)